ManishMallik/CS_6360_Project/README.md

 How to Compile and Run Our Code:
 1. Download our code from GitHub.
 To do this, click on the green code button, and click on "Download ZIP".
 An alternative route to take is downloading the zip folder in our submission, which will contain our code, images, and CSV files.
 2. Extract the folder and files from that ZIP folder.
 3. Open up that extracted folder in VSCode, where the CAvSAT folder and README file should be in.
-After getting our code in VSCode and opening up a terminal within that directory, run the following commands:
+After getting our code in VSCode and opening up a terminal within VSCode, run the following commands:
-   1. cd CAvSAT (To get in the CAvSAT directory)
+   1. cd CAvSAT (To get in the CAvSAT directory if not in there already)
    2. pip install python-sat matplotlib numpy pandas
    3. If the above command works, skip this step and go to iv.
 Otherwise, if it throws an error, run: